comapi/comapi-sdk-ios-objc-spm/README.md

         ComapiConfig().setApnsEnvironment("development")
 ~~~

-For more information about the integration please visit [the website](http://docs.comapi.com/reference#one-sdk-ios).
+For more information about the integration, please visit [the website](http://docs.comapi.com/reference#one-sdk-ios).